FerretDB/FerretDB/website/blog/2023-04-11-ferretdb-1-0-ga-opensource-mongodb-alternative.md

 ## How to get started

 We offer Docker images for production use and development, as well as RPM and DEB packages.
-If you would like to test FerretDB, we provide an All-in-one Docker image, containing everything you need to evaluate FerretDB with PostgresSQL.
+If you would like to test FerretDB, we provide an All-in-one Docker image, containing everything you need to evaluate FerretDB with PostgreSQL.
 [Get started with the All-in-one package here.](https://github.com/FerretDB/FerretDB#quickstart)

 Additionally, thanks to our partners, FerretDB is available on two cloud providers for testing: